wardrobecms/docs-archived/contributing.md

 ## Documentation

 If you find any issues with the documentation or want to help improve it.
 You can do so via the [documentation repo](https://github.com/wardrobecms/docs).

+<a name="translations"></a>
+## Translations

+If you wish to translate Wardrobe we have a repository designated to house all of the various language files.
+You can find this at [https://github.com/wardrobecms/locales](https://github.com/wardrobecms/locales).